-To date, Hidaya has arranged for 3,288 examinations and/or treatments for poor patients.
+To date, Hidaya has arranged over 7,500 examinations and/or treatments for hundreds of poor patients in need.

 Severe economic circumstances result in less attention to personal hygiene in the family, creating various medical problems among the members.
 Problems are often ignored and can develop severe, long-term health related issues.
 Furthermore, school going children in impoverished areas catch various diseases, but treatment is often neglected.